-Pandebono is a delicious cheese bread, perfect for breakfast or an afternoon snack with coffee.
+Pandebono, or pan de bono, is a delicious cheese bread, perfect for breakfast or an afternoon snack with coffee.
 It's a simple recipe made with cheese and two kinds of flour - tapioca flour (cassava or yuca starch) and cornmeal.
-The precooked cornmeal used to make arepas called (masarepa) works well, as does regular cornmeal.
-You can even order a special mix for making these rolls: harina de pandebono.
-The cheesiness comes from salty farmer's cheese, or any mild, firm cheese that melts well - quesillo, Monterey jack, mozzarella, or a mixture of these cheeses with a bit of cheddar and/or Parmesan.
+The precooked cornmeal called masarepa used to make arepas works well, as does regular cornmeal.
+You can even order a special mix for making these rolls called harina de pandebono.
+The cheesiness comes from salty farmer's cheese, or any mild, firm cheese that melts well, such as quesillo, Monterey jack, mozzarella or a mixture of these cheeses with a bit of cheddar and/or Parmesan.

-The dough is shaped into balls or bagels, which puff up nicely in the oven even though there's no leavening ingredient.
-They're best when they're warm from the oven (and still soft), and they reheat very well in the oven.
+The dough is shaped into balls or rings, which puff up nicely in the oven even though there's no leavening ingredient.
+The pandebono are best when they're warm and soft, and they reheat very well in the oven.

 - 2 eggs